-Blockchain technology has been gaining popularity in the logistics sector for its benefits to supply chain management – right from the point of origin to the drop-off location.
-According to the World Economic Forum, blockchain integration can help achieve new efficiencies in trade logistics that result in an almost 5% increase of global gross domestic product (GDP), and a global trade lift of around 15%.
+Blockchain technology has gained popularity in the logistics sector for its benefits to supply chain management – right from the point of origin to the drop-off location.
+According to the World Economic Forum, by integrating their blockchain business ideas, T&L companies achieve new efficiencies in trade logistics that result in an almost 5% increase of global gross domestic product (GDP), and an international trade lift of around 15%.

 The Internet of Things plays a vital role in enhancing visibility at every step of the supply chain.
 According to a recent report, the global Internet of Things is set to reach $63,728.6 million in the logistics market by 2026, driven by the rise in IoT applications in warehousing and distribution.

 IoT devices monitor and capture data via the internet, with no need for human intervention.
-Logistics IoT technologies can provide real-time analytics and data visualisation – improving both transparency and efficiency.
-The data can be accessed from anywhere in the world and is able to inform users of possible delays, detours, unexpected stops or accidents.
+Logistics IoT technologies combined with Data Science can provide real-time analytics and data visualisation, improving transparency and efficiency.
+The data can be accessed from anywhere globally and can inform users of possible delays, detours, unexpected stops or accidents.

-New developments in the field of AI have also allowed logistics firms to optimise shipping routes, and timing is one of the top priorities for a supply chain.
+New developments in AI have also allowed logistics firms to optimise shipping routes, and timing is one of the top priorities for a supply chain.
 Further, AI-enabled programs can handle massive data sets simultaneously, making accurate predictions for customer demand.

 However, neither the Internet of Things nor artificial intelligence technologies can reach their full potential without data collection.
 Data obtained from monitoring helps inform better decisions based on real-time information.
 Then data analytics can automate scheduling, plan routes and handle volumes.